 focus on lifestyle rather than weight

 The weight lost, for example through slimming diets, can be quickly regained, it was recalled.
-These diets may even have a deleterious impact on the health of those who adopt them, and who after several cycles of weight gain and loss will possibly end up with a higher weight than at the start.
+These diets may even have a deleterious impact on the health of those who adopt them, and who following several cycles of weight gain and loss will possibly end up with a higher weight than at the start.
 “We know that it may not have very interesting effects either on mental health, on our self-esteem, then on the relationship we have with food or with our body,” added the professor.
 Benoit Arsenault, from the Interdisciplinary Research Group on Obesity at Université Laval.
 The American Heart Association also recalled last year that studies have shown that weight loss is not accompanied by a reduction in the rate of cardiovascular disease.

 On the other hand, a non-weight-focused approach that aims to improve factors such as diet and physical activity may be more promising for the patient’s health, argued the speakers.
-To this end, it could be relevant to redefine what constitutes a “healthy diet”, underlined researcher Simone Lemieux of the NUTRISS Center at Université Laval, since it is currently a somewhat abstract concept. which many associate with “restriction” and “moderation”.
-You have to be careful when talking about healthy eating to avoid perpetuating the idea that eating healthy is only for weight loss, she said.
+To this end, it might be relevant to redefine what constitutes a “healthy diet”, underlined researcher Simone Lemieux of the NUTRISS Center at Université Laval, since it is currently a somewhat abstract concept. which many associate with “restriction” and “moderation”.
+You have to be careful when talking regarding healthy eating to avoid perpetuating the idea that eating healthy is only for weight loss, she said.

 “There can be a sort of overlap between how eating is defined and being on a diet because there’s like an intersection between the two,” explained Ms. Lemieux.
 Often people (…) maybe feel a little like they’re on a diet because they feel a little restricted in some of their food choices.
 Not everything that causes weight loss is necessarily healthy, she added, in the same way that everything that is healthy will necessarily prevent weight gain.
 Multiple studies have shown a strong association between increased physical activity and a reduced risk of cardiovascular events, even in people who are overweight.